hemanth-kotagiri/sgpa-rest-api/README.md

 }
 ```

+TODO

+- [x] Endpoint for fetching all results links
+- [x] Endpoint for fetching all regular links
+- [x] Endpoint for fetching all supplementary links
+- [ ] Endpoint for fetching regulation specific links

 [GNU GPLv3](LICENSE) - Copyright (c) 2021 Hemanth Kotagiri

 This project has been solely developed by me without any external influence by